The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumplein 6, 1071 DJ Amsterdam

-Vincent van Gogh is one of the most famous Dutch painters ever.
 Van Gogh painted 900 paintings and 1100 drawings in barely ten years.
-The van Gogh museum in Amsterdam has 200 of van Gogh’s paintings and 500 of his pencil drawings.
-His masterpieces like Sunflowers, Almond Blossom, The Potato Eaters, and many of his early self-portraits are among these paintings.
+The Van Gogh Museum in Amsterdam exhibits 200 of his paintings and 500 of his pencil drawings.

 3. Amsterdam, Anne Frank House